PANCHO7532/HCDecryptor/README.md

 # HCDecryptor
-Decryptor for HTTP Custom configuration files.
+Decryptor for HTTP Custom and SocksHTTP-based configuration files.
 ### This is an javascript port of HCDecryptor tool made by the HCTools Group, using the HCDrill-tg bot codebase

 # Requirements